DevOps-Gilde/S2_Docs_GitHubActions/03_SetupInfrastructure.md

-# 1. Introduction to the Infrastructure Pipeline
+# 1. Introduction to the Infrastructure Workflow

 You should now have Completed the Following things:
 1. Setup your GitHub Account